3EHOH/pricetime/README.md

 In order to query the API, go to `/isodatetime/<isodatetime>` and replace `<isodatetime>` with an actual isodatetime, such as `2015-07-04T07:00:00Z`.

+A datetime that is out of range or invalidly formatted will return `Unavailable`.

 Metrics *should* return at the `/metrics` endpoint.*

 The response defaults to json, but in order toggle to xml, add a query parameter to your request.
 Ex: `/isodatetime/<isodatetime>?<any>=xml`.
 Any other (or no) query parameter will default to json.